ded/R2/README.md

 R2
 ---
-<code>a CSS LTR ∞ RTL converter for i18 friendly layouts</code>

-R2 helps you achieve friendly layouts cross-language multiple languages (including bi-directional text).
+R2 helps you achieve cross-language layout-friendly websites (including bi-directional text).
 It looks like this:

 ``` css
 /* before */